Lagrangian antisurgery: Introduction

 \subsection{Relation to other work}

-As mentioned before, one important source of inspiration for our construction is a surgery construction for Legendrian submanifolds appearing in \cite{DimRizell--LegAmbSurg}.
+As mentioned before, one important source of inspiration for our construction is the surgery construction for Legendrian submanifolds appearing in \cite{DimRizell--LegAmbSurg}.
 The local model for the immersed Lagrangian handle we use can be traced back to \cite{Arnold--Lagr-Leg-Cob-I, Audin-Lalonde-Polterovich}, where it appears in a slightly different guise.
 It seems that the passage from $L$ to $L^\natural$ in the case $n=2$ and $k=1$ is identical to an operation described in \cite{Yau--SurgeryLagrSurfaces2013}.
 The article \cite{Mak-Wu--Dehn-twists} is an exploration of relations between Lagrangian surgery and Lagrangian cobordisms in a different direction.
+Cobordisms as described in Theorem \ref{main-thm:Clifford-Chekanov} have recently also been constructed by Jeff Hicks \cite{Hicks--Lagr-cobs-and-wallcrossing} using Lefschetz fibrations.